datumorphism/datumorphism.github.io/content/til/programming/mathematica/mathematica-plot-exclude-singularities.md

 - programming
 tags:
 - Mathematica
-excerpt: Mathematica Plot might include some non-existant lines sometimes, Exclusions is the potion for it.
+summary: Mathematica Plot might include some non-existant lines sometimes, Exclusions is the potion for it.
 ---

 Mathematica Plot function brings in weird lines sometimes.